 Pets benefit from extra supplements to their normal pet food diet just as we do.
 In order to ensure that your dog or cat is in the best healthy, you can choose foods which are chock-full of these essential nutrients or feed them supplements in addition to their regular diet.
 Here are some of the most essential.

 1. Omega-3 Fatty Acids.
-Omega-3 and 6 fatty acids are not naturally produced by dogs or cats and so must be added through their food.
-Pet food generally has plenty of Omega-6 fatty acids (coming from vegetable oils and animal fats) but less Omega-3s.
-Good sources are in fish oils, such as cod liver oil.
+Omega-3 and 6 fatty acids are not naturally produced by dogs or cats and so must be added to their food.
+Pet food generally has plenty of Omega-6 fatty acids (coming from vegetable oils and animal fats) but fewer Omega-3s.
+Good sources are fish oils, such as cod liver oil.

 4. Probiotics.
 Just as with humans, probiotic products can have health benefits, as they keep the normal bacteria in the gut balanced and healthy.
 Cats in particular often suffer digestive problems, such as hairballs, diarrhoea, vomiting and constipation, and so could benefit from a supplement of probiotics.